What is Gearing?

-Gearing ratios are also used as a comparison tool to determine the performance of one company vs another company in the same industry.
+Gearing ratios are used as a comparison tool to determine the performance of one company vs another company in the same industry.
 When used as a standalone calculation, a company’s gearing ratio may not mean a lot.
-Comparing gearing ratios of similar companies in the same industry provided more meaningful data.
+Comparing gearing ratios of similar companies in the same industry provides more meaningful data.
 For example, a company with a gearing ratio of 60% may be perceived as high risk.
 But if its main competitor shows a 70% gearing ratio, against an industry average of 80%, the company with a 60% ratio is, by comparison, performing optimally.

 Financial Modeling Example

 There are several instances when a company may engage in financial gearing to strengthen its capital structure, including the following: